 Find the soul of Singapore in Chinatown

 With over three quarters of its population celebrating a Chinese heritage, the heart of Singapore lies in its eclectic Chinatown.
-Contrasted with the glitzy malls of Orchard Road and the glamorous high-rises of Marina Bay, colourful Chinatown couldn’t be any different, giving a quick reason why it’s among the best places to visit in Singapore.
+Contrasted with the glitzy malls of Orchard Road and the glamorous high-rises of Marina Bay, colourful Chinatown couldn’t be any different, giving a quick reason why it’s among the best places to visit in Singapore (and one of the best places to stay).

 From its unsurprising glut of cheap souvenir shops to its elaborate temples (not to mention some of the best food in Singapore), there’s a whole ton of things to do in Chinatown whether you have one or four days in Singapore.
 Keep on the lookout for: